You are listening to the Sean Hannity Radio Show Podcast.

 I'm going to fix it this way.

-let me and John, I apologize.
+Let me, and John, I apologize.

-Let me take you inside the Clinton camp.
+Let me take you inside the Clinton camp, where Donald Trump does it his own way.

-The Clintons are very disciplined, they're very focused, and they understand completely what we're saying, and until the Trump campaign is able to deal with the attacks, they are going to keep going.
+And until the Trump campaign is able to deal with the attacks, they are going to keep going.

 I can assure you that they will.

-You know, four three yards in a cloud of dust, uh, four downs, first down, to keep going.
+It's almost like a football team, you know, three yards in a cloud of dust, four downs, first downs, they keep going.

-That's what the secretary is going to do.
+That's what the Secretary is going to do.

 That's what she's about, Sean.